 Developing a deep understanding of mathematical concepts among secondary pupils isn’t easy.
 The teaching for mastery programme provides school to school support, resources and professional development to help teach maths in an way that builds knowledge systematically and in depth.
 This allows students to see the connections between topics and build up knowledge of maths as a cohesive whole.

-Teachers from St. John the Baptist School in Surrey - Becky Shepherd, Head of Maths, and Simon Petri, Assistant Headteacher – tell us about the huge impact the teaching for mastery programme has had on their pupils.
+Becky Shepherd, Head of Maths at St. John the Baptist School in Surrey, tells us about the huge impact the teaching for mastery programme has had on their pupils.

 Growing our pupils’ confidence